antonroesler/application-landscape-visualizer/README.md

 # Application Landscape Visualizer
-Summer 2021 group project for the module "Advanced Programming" of the Engineering business Inforamtion Systems B.SC.
-Program at Frankfurt University of Applied Sciences.
+Summer 2021 group project for the module "Advanced Programming" of the Engineering Business Information Systems B.SC. program at Frankfurt University of Applied Sciences.

 ## Contributor
 - Anton Roesler